checkly/docs.checklyhq.com/site/content/learn/playwright/playwright-vs-cypress.md

 ### **Impact of Architectural Differences**

 1. **Browser and Platform Support**
-   - Playwright supports all modern browsers (Chromium, Firefox, WebKit) and can run on multiple operating systems with little configuration. (sidenote: Checkly currently supports using Chromium or Chrome with Playwright Test and Playwright library, with Chromium being the default browser for all checks.
-[Read more about using Chrome](https://www.checklyhq.com/docs/browser-checks/#using-other-browsers).)
+   - Playwright supports all modern browsers (Chromium, Firefox, WebKit) and can run on multiple operating systems with little configuration (sidenote: Checkly currently supports using Chromium or Chrome with Playwright Test and Playwright library, with Chromium being the default browser for all checks.
+[Read more about using Chrome](https://www.checklyhq.com/docs/browser-checks/#using-other-browsers)).
    - Cypress, with its Electron-based architecture, requires adaptation for each browser and does not support Safari or tabs.

 2. **Testing Flexibility**